MohamadYusuf/WebRx-Site/docs/output-properties.md

 ## Example

-What if you've got a property for firstName, and another for lastName, and you want to display the full name?
+What if you've got a property for <code>firstName</code>, and another for <code>lastName</code>, and you want to display the full name?
 That's where output properties come in.

 For example, given the following view model class ...